 - Non-vehicle related revenue such as boxes, dollies, packing material, etc.

-The rental company, in the course of its daily operations, is required to list the amount of surcharge collected for that transaction as a line item on the rental contract.
+In the course of its daily operations, the rental company is required to list the amount of surcharge collected for that transaction as a line item on the rental contract.

-The rental company must maintain records on a calendar year basis that substantiate the information contained in a filed Rental Vehicle Surcharge Annual Report.
+The rental company must maintain records on a calendar-year basis that substantiate the information contained in a filed Rental Vehicle Surcharge Annual Report.
 These records must be maintained for four years from the due date of the report or the date the report was filed, whichever is longer.
-These records must contain:
+These records must contain these items:

 - Vehicle rental contracts